 Introduction to designing microcontroller-based embedded computer systems using assembly and C programs.
 Examination of Real-time Operating Systems and their impact on performance.
+Computer engineering applications will be emphasized.

 Purpose of Course

 The goal of this course is to solidify and build upon a student's knowledge of computer organization by presenting hands-on experience with microcontrollers.
 Students will also examine a few sensors that are used in commercial and medical products and learn how to interface them in a microcontroller system.
 Students will: